chen0040/pydl-hands-on/README.md

 # Features

-* Update many tiny changes in codes for uses with the latest Keras and Tensorflow as originally described in the book "Deep Learning with Keras"
+* Update many tiny changes in codes for uses with python 3 and the latest Keras and Tensorflow as originally described in the book "Deep
+Learning with Keras"
 * Works with python 3.6 and keras 2.0.6
 * Data files included